ClinicalPlatform/lita-reviewer-lotto-cheating/README.md

 Choice 2 reviewers for `GITHUB_PR_URL`.
 And then notice them to us on chat, `GITHUB_PR_URL` comment and status checker

+Options:

+- `-f` , `--force`

+  force to assign reviewers even though GITHUB_PR_URL has been alraedy assigned them to.

 #### lita reviewer list

     lita reviewer list